-Notice of 2018 Annual Meeting of Stockholders
+Notice of 2019 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for Annual Meeting - June 13, 2018
+Proxy Solicited by Board of Directors for Annual Meeting - June 12, 2019

-Shu Wei Baird and Rod Ervin, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of LendingTree, Inc. to be held on June 13, 2018 or at any postponement or adjournment thereof.
+Shu Wei Baird and Rod Ervin (the "Proxies"), or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of LendingTree, Inc. to be held on June 12, 2019 or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR all nominees and FOR Proposal 2.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Board of Directors and FOR items 2 and 3.